jessicafarias/fem-intro-to-go/04_complex_structures/exercise_4c.md

 1. Instantiate an array of scores
     - The array should have at least 5 elements of type `float64`

 2. Write a function that calculates and returns the average score (also a float)
     - Use the `range` keyword
+    range iterates over elements in a variety of data structures.
+Let’s see how to use range with some of the data structures we’ve already learned.

 ### Part 2